 - Open Water Scuba Diver

 Initial training is in excess of 600 hours.
 Recurrent training consists of 16 hours per month.

-Each Team member is trained and armed for defensive purposes and equipped with full ALStrauma equipment and personal protective gear to deploy and perform their duties in the tactical realm.
+Each team member is trained and armed for defensive purposes and equipped with full ALS trauma equipment and personal protective gear to deploy and perform their duties in the tactical realm.
 Deployment is as directed by the Tactical Response Team Commander.
 Team members are tactically qualified and serve as entry team members.
-Operational duties are such as to not interfere with their medical mission.
+Operational duties are such as not interfering with their medical mission.

 Rugged Terrain Search and Rescue:

-Team members are trained in accordance with National Association of Search and Rescue (NASAR) and American Search and Rescue (AMSAR) standards for locating, treating and evacuating missing persons or persons injured in remote and inaccessible areas.
+Team members are trained in accordance with the National Association of Search and Rescue (NASAR) and American Search and Rescue (AMSAR) standards for locating, treating, and evacuating missing persons or persons injured in remote and inaccessible areas.